 Talk to the right people.
 Don't get angry with the first employee you meet; usually, he or she cannot make or change policy.
 If you cannot resolve the matter, ask to talk with a supervisor.
 Keep asking questions until you understand what happened and why.

 Read what is sent to you (including the fine print!)
 Carefully read all information sent to you.
 Many agency decisions may be appealed, but there are deadlines.
 Be sure to follow appeal rules and deadlines.
 It's a good idea to mail your appeal certified, return receipt.

 If you follow the above suggestions and still cannot resolve the problem, you can contact us for assistance.
-You can contact us by letter, telephone, TTY, fax, email, or visit our office in person.
+You can contact us by letter, telephone, TTY, fax, or email.